 By the Data and Analytics Center of Excellence

-This is the second part of the new Data Analytics CoE OCDO Series…
+This is the second part of the new Data and Analytics CoE OCDO Series…

 The General Services Administration’s Data & Analytics Center of Excellence (DA CoE) establishes goals for agency’s Data Modernization efforts including increasing data maturity, interoperability, and governance.
 Evolving the data and analytics maturity at any agency requires a collaborative effort between the agency’s offices and leadership to transform data into a strategic asset for the benefit of customers and the public.
 The DA CoE are helping establish and stand up Offices of the Chief Data Officer (OCDO) for partner agencies, which are developed in tandem with data-relevant OMB guidance and newly released legislation.
 Below are the preliminary steps regarding how the DA CoE works with an agency to prepare for the OCDO to ensure organizational success.

 Caption: Develop the Plan to Operationalize the OCDO